gao-hongnan/omniverse/omnixamples/software_engineering/concurrency_parallelism_asynchronous/_async/README.md

     preparations, like setting the tables or garnishing dishes, maximizing the use of time.

-#### **Completing the Tasks**

--   **Sequential Finishing**: As each dish completes its cooking or waiting time, the chef finalizes them.
-The salad is taken out, tossed with the final ingredients, and the dessert is decorated.
-Everything is timed to ensure dishes are ready to serve hot and fresh, maximizing the quality of the output.

 ## References

 -   [Next-Level Concurrent Programming In Python With Asyncio - ArjanCodes](https://www.youtube.com/watch?v=GpqAQxH1Afc&t=276s)